 In 1992 the SJI Library Board of Trustees initiated a long-range planning process to ensure the library’s future viability.
 The result was a document entitled “Imagining the Future: San Juan Island Library Long Range Plan 1993-2000” which outlined the library’s priorities in the final years of the century.
 One of the goals of this plan was to expand the library’s existing facility.
 After close examination of the available funding options for expansion, the Board of Trustees passed a resolution that authorized a tax lid lift to be placed on the September 14, 1993 ballot.

-This lid lift (which passed with a 59% approval rating) enabled the library to collect the money necessary for the library expansion.
-In 1994 construction began on the library addition/renovation, which doubled the size of the library, from 4,500 sq. ft. to approximately 9,600 square feet.
-The expanded library reopened in February 1995.
+This lid lift (which passed with a 59% approval rating) enabled the Library to collect the money necessary for the expansion.
+In 1994 construction began on an addition/renovation, which doubled the size of the library, from 4,500 sq. ft. to approximately 9,600 square feet.
+The expanded Library reopened in February 1995.

 In August, 2011, 56.4% of voters approved another levy lid lift, increasing the levy rate from $0.26 per thousand of assessed valuation to $0.39 per thousand of assessed valuation.

 For more in depth information about the library’s history and also the Communication Loss of 2013 please read the following excellent essays by Board of Trustees Member Lynn Weber/Roochvarg:

 These essays were written as part of The Writing our History Project, a countywide collaborative of local researchers and writers working together to create a body of well-researched and broadly accessible essays on the history of Friday Harbor and San Juan County.
 We are fortunate to be partnering with HistoryLink.org for the distribution of this important work.